-In this paper, we aim to find an optimized solution that maximizes the proportion of renewable energy and minimizes the real electricity cost under deadline constraints from users.
+In this article, we aim to find an optimized solution that maximizes the proportion of renewable energy and minimizes the real electricity cost under deadline constraints from users.
 Therefore, this can be considered a dual objective optimization problem.

 Given the complexity of the problem with multiple objective functions and constraints, it is not possible to find the solution to the scheduling problem in polynomial time.
-Thus, we adapted a well known evolutionary algorithm (i.e. Genetic Algorithm) which is known to find the near-optimal solution for scheduling workflow applications.
-Previously the genetic algorithm has been applied for optimizing makespan of workflow applications, however its applicability and performance has not been tested for optimizing different factors such as revenue, energy consumption and carbon footprint.
-In our approach, we first converted this multi-objective problem into a single objective optimization problem by multiplying each objective; the resultant problem is formulated as:
+Thus, we adapted a well known evolutionary algorithm (i.e., genetic algorithm), which is known to find the near-optimal solution for scheduling workflow applications.
+Previously the genetic algorithm has been applied for optimizing makespan of workflow applications; however, its applicability and performance has not been tested for optimizing different factors such as revenue, energy consumption, and carbon footprint.
+In our approach, we first converted this multiobjective problem into a single objective optimization problem by multiplying each objective; the resultant problem is formulated as

-$$\min (f(\lambda) g(\lambda))$$ s.t. $f(\lambda) = TEle(\lambda, VM)$
+$$\min (f(\lambda) g(\lambda))$$ s.t. $f(\lambda) = T \operatorname{Ele}(\lambda, \operatorname{VM})$